stylo-explorer/rolling-stylometry-explorer/README.md

 3. Move the `create_json_rolling.classify` into the folder containing the corpus.
 Paste your rolling.classify configuration into the `create_json_rolling.classify` file and execute it.
 It will perform the rolling.classify analysis you configured and generate a `classification.json` file with the results.
 4. Execute the `json-consolidate.tx` file.
 Add the file path to the classification.json file(s).
 Follow the further instructions in the shell to provide information about the configurations, the analyzed text and possible authors. `json-consolidate` will then generate a `output.json` file.
 5. Move the generated `output.json` file to `~/rolling-classify-visualizer/src/assets`
-6. Implement the Rolling Sylometry Explorer on your website
+6. Implement the Rolling Sylometry Explorer on your website (or try it out <a href="https://stylo-explorer.github.io/pages/try-it.html">here</a>)

 If you want to integrate multiple analyses into the Rolling Stylometry Explorer, repeat steps 1-3 and then pass multiple file paths